Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 Registration
 ------------

-Speakers are already registered.
-All other participants need to register until **Sep 1 2016** to enable us to negotiate the best conditions in terms of the conference room registration.

-Please register by direct mail to [Anselm](mailto:anselm@garbe.us)

 Please note that we will collect a conference fee for the conference room and lunch/drink package.
 If the preliminary schedule sticks to Saturday being the only day when we book the conference room, we need to expect around *45 EUR*